KhaledMidian/Performance_Management_System/Docs/Stakeholders.md

 2. **Managers can only modify KPIs they personally created.**
    This prevents one department manager from altering another manager's strategic objectives.

-3. **Employees can only access their own assigned KPIs and submitted measurements.**
+3. **Employees can only access KPIs explicitly assigned to them and measurements submitted against those assignments.**
-   They cannot modify KPI definitions or access other employees' performance data.
+   They cannot modify KPI definitions or access performance data belonging to other employees.

 4. **Measurement approval is performed exclusively by Department Managers.**
    Submitted measurements become official only after managerial review.